EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Step-up EMI (increasing EMI every year)

 If your income grows by 8–10% annually, consider increasing your EMI by 5% each year.
-This strategy can cut a 20-year home loan down to 13–14 years — saving you 6–7 years of interest payments without a large one-time outflow.
+This strategy can cut a 20-year home loan down to 13–14 years — saving 6–7 years of finance charges without a large one-time outflow.

 3